 Why Solid Queue?

-Background jobs are used commonly in Ruby on Rails apps to perform any work possible outside of a user request.
-A classic example is sending an email to a new user, where that doesn’t need to happen synchronously within a request.
-Thus, a background job framework of some kind helps to keep things consistent.
+Background jobs are commonly used in Ruby on Rails apps to perform any work possible outside of an HTTP request.
+A classic example is sending an email notification.
+Sending email from a background job places the latency there, outside of processing the request.

-In the 2010s, Sidekiq seemed to become the most popular choice, usable as a free open source version, or a commercial Pro version.
-Sidekiq uses Redis to persist the job data.
+In the 2010s, Sidekiq became one of the most popular choices for processing background jobs.
+Sidekiq can be used as free, open source software, or commercially with the Pro version.
+Sidekiq uses Redis to persist job data.

 Ruby on Rails added a middleware layer called Active Job back in Rails 4.2, that helped standardized background job using a consistent API.
 Background job systems then could become “backends” for Active Job.
 Starting from the upcoming release of Ruby on Rails 8, there’s a new official background job backend called “Solid Queue.”
 How does it work?
 What’s it like with PostgreSQL?